 How to Remove the Mark of the Web Attribute in the Document?

 If in case the document you have is a trusted one and you don’t want to see the security warning and run the macro each time you open the file.
 You can do this by removing the Mark of the Web attribute in the document.
 To remove, go to the general properties of the document and click on the Unblock button in the security section, then hit Apply.

 Mark of the Web is not a security measure on its own, but it can be used as part of a larger security strategy.
 For example, you could use Mark of the Web in conjunction with disabling macros or setting your security settings to only allow signed macros to run.

-We hope this post will help you know how to manually auto block macros in office documents downloaded from the Internet.
-Please share this post and help to secure the digital world.
+We hope this post would help you know how to manually auto-block macros in office documents downloaded from the Internet.
+Please share this post and help secure the digital world.
 Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.

 We have some MacBook accessory recommendations that we think you’ll find useful.
 These are products we’ve personally selected that we believe are must-haves for any MacBook computer.
 Take a moment to review the list – you can click on any item to view more details or purchase it directly from Amazon.
 Whether you’re just starting with your MacBook or looking to expand its capabilities, we’re confident you’ll find something helpful among our top picks.
 Let us know if you have any other questions!

 Declaimer: The below products contain affiliate links.
 We may receive a small commission if you purchase through these links at no additional cost to you.
 You can read our full affiliate disclosure here.